patrick-kidger/optimistix/docs/faq.md

 6. If you are getting a solution, but it is worse then you are expecting, then the solver may have converged to a local minima.
 For this, changing the target problem is usually the best approach.
 (For example when fitting a time series: don't try to fit the whole time series in one go.
 Instead only fit the start of the time series, and when the model is better-trained later on, then start lengthening how much of the time series you feed into the loss.)

 7. Finally, if all else fails: start placing down `jax.debug.print` and `jax.debug.breakpoint` statements, and start bisecting through the internals of the solver.
 Adding debug statements to the Optimistix source code (located at `import optimistix; print(optimistix.__file__)`) is always going to be the most powerful approach.
 (This is really standard advice for working with any library, but it needs restating surprisingly often!
 See also [this standard advice for unsticking yourself](https://kidger.site/thoughts/how-to-handle-a-hands-off-supervisor/#unsticking-yourself).)

+## How to set up constrained problems (TODO)

+Things like:

+- log-space trick: for better scaling and positivity constraints without any extra work
+- scaling constraint values: e.g. dividing by large constant values, ...
+Include what can happen if problems are poorly scaled.
+(Scaling is highly problem-specific, for that reason I'm not in favor of providing routines.)